7ombie/textmode/docs/README.md

 The *program attribute* (`textmode.program`) references the `WebGLProgram` instance that is running the shader program on the GPU.
-On its own, it is not especially useful, but textmode elements are canvas elements, so you can also access the `WebGLRenderingContext` in the usual way:
+On its own, it is not especially useful, but textmode elements are canvases, so you can also access the `WebGLRenderingContext` using the `getContext` method:

 ``` js
 const gl = textmode.getContext("webgl2");
 ```

-From here, assuming that you know the WebGL2 API and have read through the `element.js` and `frag.glsl` source, you will be able to figure out how to access the project internals.
+From here, assuming that you know the WebGL2 API and have read through the `element.js` and `frag.glsl` source, you will be able to figure out how to access the various project internals.
 For example:

 ``` js
 const fontLocation = gl.getUniformLocation(textmode.program, "font");